Tesla CEO Elon Musk said on Saturday that the electric car company is raising the price of its ‘full self driving’ (FSD) software to $12,000.

 “FSD price will rise as we get closer to FSD production code release,” Musk added.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Tesla charges a monthly subscription price of $199 for FSD software.

 Tesla began testing FSD in beta in October 2020, priced at $8,000.
 It later increased the price to $10,000.

 The software does not make Tesla vehicles fully autonomous.

 Tesla FSD Beta enables Tesla vehicles to virtually drive themselves both on highways and city streets by simply entering a location in the navigation system, but it is still considered a level 2 driver assist system since it requires driver supervision at all times.

-The driver remains responsible for the vehicle and needs to keep their hands on the steering wheel, ready to take control, the report said.
+The report said that the driver remains responsible for the vehicle and needs to keep their hands on the steering wheel, ready to take control.

 In a tweet, Musk said the rollback was due to “some issues” with version 10.3.